 If your shares are held in "street name" (i.e., in the name of a bank, broker, or other nominee), the nominee may require your instructions in order to vote your shares.
 If you give your nominee instructions, your shares will be voted as directed.
 If you do not give your nominee instructions and the proposal is considered "routine," brokers are generally permitted to vote your shares in their discretion.
 Proposal 2 will be considered routine.
 For all other proposals, brokers are not permitted to vote your shares in their discretion.
 Proposals 1 and 3 will not be considered routine and, therefore, brokers will not have discretionary authority to vote on them.
 A "broker non-vote" occurs when a broker holding shares for a beneficial owner has not received voting instructions from the beneficial owner and does not have discretionary authority to vote those shares.
-Shares that constitute broker non-votes will be considered entitled to vote on the proposal in question.
+Shares that constitute broker non-votes will be counted as present at the Annual Meeting for the purposes of determining a quorum but will not be considered entitled to vote on the proposal in question.